Jeffrey M. Lacker

 Jeffrey M. Lacker (born September 27, 1955) is an American economist and was president of the Federal Reserve Bank of Richmond until April 4, 2017.
-He is now a Distinguished Professor in the Department of Economics at the Virginia Commonwealth University School of Business in Richmond, Virginia.
+He was a Distinguished Professor in the Department of Economics at the Virginia Commonwealth University School of Business in Richmond, Virginia.

 Early years

 Lacker was born in Lexington, Kentucky, and grew up in Ridgewood, New Jersey.
 He received his bachelor's degree in economics from Franklin and Marshall College in 1977.
 Following graduation, he joined Wharton Econometric Forecasting Associates in Philadelphia.
 He went on to earn a Ph.D. in economics from the University of Wisconsin–Madison in 1984.
 He was an assistant professor of economics at the Krannert School of Management at Purdue University from 1984 to 1989.